 Toast Bar

-Gluten Free Toast Bar, that is.
-This is a great option if your guests want to choose their own adventure.
-You can provide both sweet and savory options.
 Sweet options could include different types of butters (peanut, almond, apple), jams and jellies, honey, or a chocolate or hazelnut spread.
-Savory options could be avocado (like the Simple Avocado Toast pictured above), fried or scrambled eggs, bacon, tomatoes, or cheese.
+Savory options could be avocado (like the one pictured below), fried or scrambled eggs, bacon, tomatoes, or cheese.

 *Tip* If you have both gluten free and non-gluten free people, you should make separate bread stations and, depending on the sensitivity of you or your guests, have separate toasters and utensils as well.

-Yogurt Parfaits
+Yogurt Dishes

 *Tip* Make sure you have enough cups and spoons for this!
 If not you may want to do the next option instead.

-Yogurt Bowls
+Grain Bowls

 *Tip* Make sure to get oats or oatmeal that say they are gluten free, as often “regular” oats and oatmeal can be cross-contaminated.